www.LinuxHowtos.org

 DESCRIPTION

-This option is for connecting to a HTTPS proxy, not a HTTPS server.
+This option is for connecting to an HTTPS proxy, not an HTTPS server.

-Pass a pointer to a zero terminated string as parameter.
-It will be used as the password required to use the CURLOPT_PROXY_SSLKEY(3) private key.
-You never needed a pass phrase to load a certificate but you need one to load your private key.
+Pass a pointer to a null-terminated string as parameter.
+It is used as the password required to use the CURLOPT_PROXY_SSLKEY(3) private key.
+You never need a passphrase to load a certificate but you need one to load your private key.

 The application does not have to keep the string around after setting this option.